 We all have our bad days.
-We oversleep, spill coffee on our white shirt, get stuck in traffic, forget the office keys, and leave our lunch at home…all before 8:00 a.m.
+We oversleep, we spill coffee on our white shirt, we get stuck in traffic, we forget the office keys, and we leave our lunch at home…all before 8:00 a.m.
 While situations like this are certainly annoying, we can usually vent to a coworker, laugh it off, and then get on with our day.

 Other times, however, our emotions get the best of us.
 We’re sad, anxious, and for whatever reason, we can’t stop feeling down.